ralna/GALAHAD/doc/Python/uco.rst

    :caption: Contents
    :titlesonly:

-   ARC - unconstrained local optimization of a smooth function using a regularization method<tru>
+   ARC - unconstrained local optimization of a smooth function using a regularization method<arc>
    TRU - unconstrained local optimization of a smooth function using a trust-region method<tru>

 References